shirou/sphinx-websupport-demo-for-heroku/README.rst

 This can

-- Full-Text Search with N-gram
+- n-gram full-text search by using whoosh

 Can not